yugabyte/platform-go-client/docs/XClusterConfigGetResp.md

 `func (o *XClusterConfigGetResp) HasUuid() bool`

 HasUuid returns a boolean if a field has been set.

+### GetXclusterConfig

+`func (o *XClusterConfigGetResp) GetXclusterConfig() XClusterConfig`

+GetXclusterConfig returns the XclusterConfig field if non-nil, zero value otherwise.

+### GetXclusterConfigOk

+`func (o *XClusterConfigGetResp) GetXclusterConfigOk() (*XClusterConfig, bool)`

+GetXclusterConfigOk returns a tuple with the XclusterConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetXclusterConfig

+`func (o *XClusterConfigGetResp) SetXclusterConfig(v XClusterConfig)`

+SetXclusterConfig sets XclusterConfig field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)